Da-nae/favorite-coffee-places/README.md

 # Grid-away-grid-ahoy
 Becode challenge focused on using grid in CSS.
+I used it to share with you my favorites coffee place in Liège, if you want to see it, [click here](https://da-nae.github.io/Grid-away-grid-ahoy/).

 ## **Who did this project ?**